This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 You may be given an antibiotic ointment to use on the wound for 7 days.

-You may need to make an appointment with the practice nurse at your GP’s surgery to have the stitches removed after 7 days.
+You may also need to make an appointment with the practice nurse at your GP’s surgery to have the stitches removed after 7 days.

 You may be able to work the following day depending on your occupation.
-Please discuss with your surgeon prior to the procedure.
+Please discuss this with your surgeon prior to the procedure.

 Results